Workplace safety in the BC Public Service

 - Working with WorkSafeBC

-- Urgent support and reporting: How to report and investigate a serious incident as required by WorkSafeBC
+- Urgent support and reporting in the BC Public Service: How to report and investigate a serious incident as required by WorkSafeBC

 - Critical incident response (CIR): Sometimes called crisis management, CIR services are a specialized professional response to workplace crises

 Contribute to a safe workplace by following safe work procedures, immediately reporting unsafe conditions or incidents and being prepared to respond appropriately in the event of a workplace injury or emergency: